jdoleary/Spellmasons/docs/TasksCurrent.md

 # Tasks
 - Introduce: explain info about new units when you first encounter them
 - add gaps as well as walls (different)
+    - TODO: Anchor units at their feet, not at their center
 - sequential fireballs should be one big fireball!
 - show rarity of cards, adorn
 ---